Royal Thai Armed Forces: Role

-In recent years the Royal Thai Armed Forces has increased its role on the international stage by providing peacekeeping forces to the United Nations (UN), in the International Force for East Timor (INTERFET), from 1999 to 2002 and participating in the multinational force in Iraq, contributing 423 personnel from 2003 to 2004.
+The Royal Thai Armed Forces have also played a role in international peacekeeping efforts.
+Notably, they contributed to the United Nations peacekeeping forces, including their participation in the International Force for East Timor (INTERFET) from 1999 to 2002.
+Additionally, they were part of the multinational force in Iraq, contributing 423 personnel from 2003 to 2004.
+This international involvement reflects their expanding role beyond national borders.

 Personnel

-As of 2020, the Royal Thai Armed Forces number 360,850 active duty and 200,000 reserve personnel, nearly one percent of Thailand's population of 70 million.
-This percentage is higher than that of the US, but lower than that of nearby Vietnam.
-The Thai military has more than 1,700 flag officers (generals and admirals), roughly one general for every 212 troops, a bloated number for a military of its size.
-By comparison, the US military as of 1 November 2018 had 920 active duty general and flag officers (GFOs) for a force of 1,317,325 personnel, or one flag officer for every 1430 troops.
-On 2 May 2015 1,043 new Thai flag officers of all three services promoted in 2014–2015 took the oath of allegiance.
-It is not clear how many retired during the same period.
-According to one observer, each Thai general has three aims: to align himself with politicians of the right political party; to ensure that he receives the best possible postings; and to enrich himself and share his takings with his subordinates thus ensuring their loyalty.
+As of 2020, the Royal Thai Armed Forces (RTARF) comprised approximately 360,850 active duty and 200,000 reserve personnel, which is nearly one percent of Thailand's population of 70 million.
+This proportion of military personnel in relation to the total population is higher than that of the United States but lower than Vietnam's.
+The Thai military includes over 1,700 flag officers (generals and admirals), equating to about one general for every 212 troops.
+This ratio is notably higher than that of the United States military, which as of November 1, 2018, had 920 active duty general and flag officers for a force of 1,317,325 personnel, resulting in one flag officer for every 1,430 troops.
+On May 2, 2015, 1,043 new flag officers from all three services of the Thai military were sworn in.
+The number of officers who retired during the same period is not specified.

+Observations by some analysts suggest that the goals of Thai generals include aligning with politically favorable parties, securing advantageous postings, and personal enrichment, which reportedly involves sharing gains with subordinates to maintain loyalty.